What Are My Payment Options For Wedding Photography?

 When you request a quote for your wedding photography, the form asks you what you are wanting.
 It’s here that you would say how much coverage of the day you want.
 Most of our couples want to have from bridal prep, right through to the first dance, and everything in between.
 As it happens, this is what we cover by default, as it’s the most requested.
 But we do have couples who only want from the arrival at the ceremony venue, through to the group shots, which is anything from two to four hours.
 We would then create a bespoke quote.

 The quote lists the cost of the requested coverage with one photographer.
 Included in the quote, are additional options our couples may choose to include, or not.
-These include an optional second photographer, a choice of albums etc, and whether to pay over six months, rather than the standard three months.
+Such as an optional second photographer, a choice of albums etc, and whether to pay over six months, rather than the standard three months.

 Once the selection is made, and the couple accept the quote, they then receive an invoice which details everything they have chosen, the cost of the booking fee (usually 10%, unless there’s a requested higher amount by the couple), and a breakdown as to when the future payments will be due.